-As a therapist, I feel strongly that it is important to work toward your goals, not mine.
-Together, we determine which of the challenges you face are most distressing.
+As a therapist, I feel strongly that it is important to work toward your goals.
+Together, we determine which of the challenges you face are the most distressing.
 Then we begin the process of understanding the underlying causes of that distress.
-Because each person is unique, my approach varies depending on the specific needs of the individual, but it is always important to start where you are today.
-Most often, it is beneficial to meet weekly at a time which is mutually agreeable.
-Let’s talk.
+Because each person is unique, my approach varies depending on the specific needs of the individual.
+It is always important to start where you are today.
+I offer focused listening skills, thoughtful questions, and opportunities to explore a range of solutions to the challenges you may face.